Deck Review: Green Glyphs Tarot

 The cards themselves are pretty simple, with visible evidence of brush work and a lovely naive quality.
 Colour is also very important for this deck.
 The creator explains that “cards with a large presence of yellows and golds are generally uplifting and cards with orange are unfortunate”.

 All the Cups show elephants, which work well with the suit.
 Eads explains that “elephants carry water” much like cups, adding that “if you look closely, a bowl of water holds the history of the entire universe, and then a single drop changes it all”.
-I think the links with memory and family loyalty also work well when using elephants for Cups.
-I particularly like the embracing elephants of the Ace, the elephant family of the Six, and the happy elephant in its lush valley depicted in the Nine.
+It’s a beautiful metaphor for the way emotions and memories shape us, fluid, and ever-shifting.
+Elephants’ associations with memory, family loyalty, and quiet strength also resonate deeply with the energy of the Cups.
+I especially love the embracing elephants in the Ace; the intergenerational warmth of the elephant family in the Six; and the happy elephant in its lush valley depicted in the Nine.
+Each one offers a different facet of emotional richness, from intimacy and nostalgia to contentment and fulfilment.

-A really lovely rendition of the Four of Swords, and the Queen of Swords, normally fairly no-nonsense, is really beautiful in this almost dreamy, star-filled depiction.
+A really lovely rendition of the Four of Swords (with one of the swords having a rest), and the Queen of Swords, normally fairly no-nonsense, is really beautiful in this almost dreamy, star-filled depiction.
 Eads explains that the Queen is “the moon, well rested and clear of mind, charg[ing] through the bright sky, creating star after star with her magic”.
+It’s a striking reimagining that softens her message a bit – logic and insight not as cold, sharp tools, but as guiding lights.

 My favourite card from the Green Glyphs Tarot is probably the Devil.
 I like the simplicity of the image and the emphasis on the shadow, given that the Devil card is very much about our shadow selves and the dark, secret parts of us that sometimes rise up from the depths of our subconcious and threaten to overwhelm us.
 But mainly I just really like this card as a piece of art.
 It’s cool.